 - Pension information notice issued by the German Pension Fund or

 - proof of entitlement to comparable benefits by another insurance or pension institutions

-- proofs of entitlement to pension schemes may also be provided by the spouse or same-sex partner.
+- proof of entitlement to pension schemes may also be provided by the spouse or same-sex partner.

-- Proof of the receipt of other benefits Do you receive any child benefit, child benefit supplement, parental benefit, care benefit, or similar benefits?
-If yes, you should submit proof thereof (e.g. notice).
+- Evidence of the receipt of other benefits – Do you receive any child benefit, child benefit supplement, parental benefit, care benefit, or similar benefits?
+If yes, you should submit proof thereof (e.g., notice).

-- Proof of the main residence in your city in Germany
+- Proof of the primary residency in your city in Germany

-- Certificate of registration at the main residence or
+- Certificate of registration at the primary residency or

 - lease and written confirmation of occupancy from the landlord

 Costs of German permanent residence permit

-Application fee varies between candidates groups, so the general cost is 113 EUR, for the self-employed – 124 EUR, and highly qualified professionals have to pay 147 EUR for the application for a settlement permit.
+Application fee varies between candidate groups, so the general cost is 113 EUR for the self-employed – 124 EUR, and highly qualified professionals have to pay 147 EUR for the application for a settlement permit.